jensrott/home-assistant-configuration/README.md

 ## The physical demonstrator board

 I documented all the board's components on the following [website](https://nervous-pike-dfb37b.netlify.com/).
 There, you can also find videos which demonstrate the control of the board.
 This site gives a good view (photos) in case you would like to build the demonstrator yourself.
-It requires you to insert a number of LEDS in a wooden board and wiring them up to a relay board.
+It requires you to insert a number of LEDS in a wooden board and wire them up to a relay board.
 The power is provided using a Niko Home Control Power supply (24V DC) and the 230V AC.
 The relay board is wired up to the GPIO's of the Raspberry Pi.
 A plexi board (with floorplan picture), mounted in front of the LED board completes the demonstrator board.